jgaa/warftpd/README.md

 This is a new implementation of the War FTP Daemon.

+2017-10-18: Status: *The build is currently broken*.
+Should be fixed within a week.

 War FTP Daemon consists of three libraries written by Jarle (jgaa) Aase.

     warftpd (GPLv3)